 The Council is committed to improving housing affordability in Colchester.
-Accordingly 30% of new dwellings (including conversions) on housing developments of more than 10 dwellings in urban areas and above 5 units in designated rural areas (in accordance with Planning Policy Guidance), should be provided as affordable housing (normally on site).
+Accordingly 30% of new dwellings (including conversions) on housing developments of 10 or more dwellings (major developments) in urban areas and above 5 units in designated rural areas (in accordance with Planning Policy Guidance), should be provided as affordable housing (normally on site).